pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-Adds a task to your task list.
+You can add a task to your task list, so that you can keep track of important things to do.

 <h4>Format:</h4>